quewon/spnc/README.md

 - [TYPE]: to display text using a specific dialogue type

 misc shortcuts:
+- // to comment in scripts
 - TAB to switch between Editor Mode and Game Mode
+- RIGHT CLICK to send an object to the back
-- // to comment in scripts
+- MIDDLE CLICK to duplicate an object
 - SCROLL to scale objects
-- RIGHT CLICK to send an object to the back